-This is the amount of money that you’ve cleared in your account – not including overdraft limits, or payments that haven’t yet been debited.
+This is the amount of money that you have cleared in your account – not including overdraft limits, or payments that haven’t yet been debited.

 Available balance is the amount of money in your account available to you right now.
 It’s made up of:

-• Current balance (not including any uncleared items like cheque deposits)
+• Current balance (not including any uncleared items)

 • Overdraft limit (if you’ve agreed one)

 • Debit card transactions that have been authorised, but haven’t yet left your account.

 Depending on the type of funds you've paid into your account, it can take more time for them to appear on your account.